University Applications for September 2020

 - Council of Ontario Universities – Compare data on Ontario Universities such as tuition costs, graduation rates, and employment rates after graduation.

-- eINFO also identifies programs which require prior postsecondary study for eligibility.
-These include areas such as Social Worker, Music Therapy, Trilingual Studies – International BA, Medical Radiation Sciences, Ivey School of Business, and Creative Writing.
+- Some programs require some postsecondary study for eligibility.
+Some examples include: Social Worker, Music Therapy, Trilingual Studies – International BA, Medical Radiation Sciences, Ivey School of Business, and Creative Writing.

 University Visits & Visiting Universities